OpenF2/F2/README.md

 ### Collaboration

 Join our team and help contribute to F2 on GitHub.
-Begin by [forking the repo](https://github.com/OpenF2/F2/fork_select), sending [pull requests](https://help.github.com/articles/using-pull-requests), or [submitting issues](https://github.com/OpenF2/F2/issues).
+Begin by reading our [contribution guidelines](CONTRIBUTING.md), and then start by [forking the repo](https://github.com/OpenF2/F2/fork_select), sending [pull requests](https://help.github.com/articles/using-pull-requests), or [submitting issues](https://github.com/OpenF2/F2/issues).

 ## Copyright and License